fivequarters/fusebit.io/src/_blog/_posts/api-monitoring-and-alerting.md

   ]
 ---

 You have just deployed your brand new API to the cloud.
 First users are showing up.
 You want them to have a great experience.
 How do you monitor the health of your API and get alerted about downtime?
-There are many commercial tools that can monitor your API for you.
+There are many commercial tools that offer application monitoring.
 In this post, I will show how you can do it yourself in under 2 minutes and completely free.

 ![Free API Health Monitoring And Alerting for Early Stage Startups](blog-health-1.png)